ThKrypt/QualCoder/01-Introduction.md

 ## Microsoft Windows

 **For ease of use.
-The QualCoder 2.7 release has an exe for Windows 64 bit computers - this works on Windows 10 and does work on Windows 7: https://github.com/ccbogel/QualCoder/releases/tag/2.7 Please ensure you have VLC installed as well, for QualCoder to work.
+The QualCoder 2.8 release has an exe for Windows 64 bit computers - this works on Windows 10 and does work on Windows 7: https://github.com/ccbogel/QualCoder/releases/tag/2.8 Please ensure you have VLC (64 bit version) installed as well, for QualCoder to work.
 The QualCoder exe file bundles up all the python modules needed to run.**

 ### Alternative installation instructions for Windows: